-Give councils greater flexibility when setting residential rates a separate town or village, or
+Give councils greater flexibility when setting residential rates

-6. The Local Government Act 1993 (NSW) should be amended to remove the requirement to equalise residential rates by 'centre of population'.
-Instead, councils should be allowed to determine a residential subcategory, and set a residential rate, for an area by:

-- a community of interest.
-GCC agree with the amendment as recommended.

-7. An area should be considered to have a different 'community of interest' where it is within a contiguous urban development, and it has different access to, demand for, or costs of providing council services or infrastructure relative to other areas in that development.

-8. The Local Government Act 1993 (NSW) should be amended so, where a council uses different residential rates within a contiguous urban development, it should be required to:

-ensure the highest rate structure is no more than 1.5 times the lowest rate structure across all residential subcategories (ie, so the maximum difference for ad valorem rates and base amounts is 50%), or obtain approval from IPART to exceed this maximum difference as part of the Special Variation process, and publish the different rates (along with the reasons for the different rates) on its website and in the rates notice received by ratepayers.
+- The Local Government Act 1993 (NSW) should be amended to remove the requirement to equalise residential rates by 'centre of population'.
+Instead, councils should be allowed to determine a residential subcategory, and set a residential rate, for an area by: - a separate town or village, or - a community of interest. - 7 An area should be considered to have a different 'community of interest' where it is within a contiguous urban development, and it has different access to, demand for, or costs of providing council services or infrastructure relative to other areas in that development - 8 The Local Government Act 1993 (NSW) should be amended so, where a council uses different residential rates within a contiguous urban development, it should be required to: - ensure the highest rate structure is no more than 1.5 times the lowest rate structure across all residential subcategories (ie, so the maximum difference for ad valorem rates and base amounts is 50%), or obtain approval from IPART to exceed this maximum difference as part of the Special Variation process, and - publish the different rates (along with the reasons for the different rates) on its website and in the rates notice received by ratepayers. - 9 At the end of the 4-year rate path freeze, new councils should determine whether any pre-merger areas are separate towns or villages, or different communities of interest. - In the event that a new council determines they are separate towns or villages, or different communities of interest, it should be able to continue the existing rates or set different rates for these pre-merger areas, subject to metropolitan councils seeking IPART approval if they exceed the 50% maximum differential.
+It could also choose to equalise rates across the pre-merger areas, using the gradual equalisation process outlined below. - In the event that a new council determines they are not separate towns or villages, or different communities of interest, or it chooses to equalise rates, it should undertake a gradual equalisation of residential rates.

-Recommendations 7 & 8 may lead to a situation where there are perceptions of bias or favouritism based on communities of interest.

-9. At the end of the 4-year rate path freeze, new councils should determine whether any pre-merger areas are separate towns or villages, or different communities of interest.

-In the event that a new council determines they are separate towns or villages, or different communities of interest, it should be able to continue the existing rates or set different rates for these pre-merger areas, subject to metropolitan councils seeking IPART approval if they exceed the 50% maximum differential.
-It could also choose to equalise rates across the pre-merger areas, using the gradual equalisation process outlined below.

-In the event that a new council determines they are not separate towns or villages, or different communities of interest, or it chooses to equalise rates, it should undertake a gradual equalisation of residential rates.
 The amount of rates a resident is liable to pay to the council should increase by no more than 10 percentage points above the rate peg (as adjusted for permitted Special Variations) each year as a result of this equalisation.
 The Local Government Act 1993 (NSW) should be amended to facilitate this gradual equalisation.

-GCC is not affected by this recommendation and has no particular view on the merits or otherwise of these two recommendations.
+BVSC Comments

+While BVSC does not object to the recommendation that Councils be able to choose between CIV and UV when calculating rate levies we prefer that only one method be used.

+BVSC does not object to the recommended formula for calculating the growth in rates revenue outside the rate peg.
+However this recommendation to maintain CIV regardless of valuation methodology used for rating contradicts the previous recommendation (point 1) that council be able to choose between CIV and UV.